Improving Reverse k Nearest Neighbors Queries: Methodologies

-Theoretically, when using CSD to verify the candidates of a R$k$NN query, any point that belongs to the R$k$NN set can be considered as a positive discriminant point.
-Similarly, if a point is not a member of R$k$NNs, then it can be considered as a negative discriminant point.
-In other words, all points in the candidate set are eligible to be selected as discriminant points.
-Our aim is to issue as few $k$NN queries as possible in the process of R$k$NN queries, that is, to use as few discriminant points as possible to discriminate all the other points in the candidate set.
-Therefore, the selection of discriminant points is very important for improving the efficiency of R$k$NN queries.
-Which points should be selected as discriminant points is what we will scrutinize next. \begin{Definition} \textbf{Discriminant set:} For a R$k$NN query, given a set $S_{cnd}$ of candidates and denoted as $S_{dist}$, a discriminant set is such a set that the following condition is satisfied:
+Theoretically, when using Lemma~\ref{lemma_1}, \ref{lemma_2}, \ref{lemma_3} and \ref{lemma_4} to verify the candidates, any R$k$NN point can be considered as a positive determine point.
+Similarly, if a point is not a member of R$k$NNs, then it can be considered as a negative determine point.
+In other words, all points in the candidate set are eligible to be selected as determine points.
+Our aim is to issue as few $k$NN queries as possible in the process of R$k$NN queries, that is, to use as few determine points as possible to determine all the other points in the candidate set.
+Therefore, the selection of determine points is very important for improving the efficiency of R$k$NN queries.
+Which points should be selected as determine points is what we will scrutinize next. \begin{Definition} \textbf{Determine point set:} For a R$k$NN query, given a set $S_{cnd}$ of candidates and denoted as $S_{dist}$, a determine set is such a set that the following condition is satisfied:

-\end{Definition} Because it is not certain how many points and which points need to be selected as discriminant points, the total number of schemes for selecting discriminant points can be as large as $\sum\limits_{i=1}^{|S_{cnd}|}\dbinom{|S_{cnd}|}{i}$, where $|S_{cnd}|$ means the number of candidates.
+\end{Definition} Because it is not certain how many points and which points need to be selected as determine points, the total number of schemes for selecting determine points can be as large as $\sum\limits_{i=1}^{|S_{cnd}|}\dbinom{|S_{cnd}|}{i}$, where $|S_{cnd}|$ means the number of candidates.
 Hence the computational complexity of finding the absolute optimal one out of all the schemes is as much as $O(k!)$.
-However, it is not difficult to come up with a relatively good discriminant points selecting scheme, of which the size of the discriminant set $|S_{dist}|$ is just about $O(\sqrt{k})$.
+However, it is not difficult to come up with a relatively good determine points selecting scheme, of which the size of the determine set $|S_{dist}|$ is just about $O(\sqrt{k})$.